 Organic Vegan Wine (Keto/Paleo friendly too!)

-When I transitioned to a plant-based diet a few years back, food was the obviously focus.
-While most aspects of my vegan lifestyle fell into place fairly naturally, one area in particular was slow to follow….wine.
-Not necessarily intentionally.
-But picking out a few bottles from the wine aisle was overwhelming enough without adding the pressure of wondering which could possibly be organic vegan wine too.
+When I transitioned to a plant-based diet a few years back, food was the obvious focus.
+While most aspects of my vegan lifestyle fell into place fairly naturally, one area in particular was slow to follow: wine.
+Not necessarily intentionally…but picking out a few bottles from the wine aisle was overwhelming enough without the added pressure of wondering which could possibly be organic vegan wine too, since wine is not required to be labeled.

 Little did I know what I could be consuming…